Are you looking for restaurant marketing ideas to grow your restaurant business?

 Retention of existing customers is always cheaper than attracting new ones.
 But what are you doing to honor those that stay loyal?

 You can save a lot of time and money if you have the right incentive in place for your customers to stay loyal.
-If you have the correct restaurant software, running a loyalty program is very easy.
+If you have a restaurant POS system, it most likely has a loyalty add-on or integrates with a third-party solution.

 Here are three ways you can use a loyalty program to keep your clients coming back again and again: